Toogoodtoac/AIO-008_Exercise/README.md

-# AIO-008_Exercise in 2024, it have been writting in Python 3.12
+# AIO-008_Exercise in 2024, it has been writting in Python 3.12